Whether you like it or not, rim brakes are becoming an endangered species. About 83% of the road bikes on the market came with disc brakes in 2021.

 • Wear out rims (especially true for carbon wheels)

 The braking performance is the most important feature of brakes.
-In this respect, disc brakes have an edge over rim brakes.
+In this respect, disc brakes have the edge over rim brakes.

 This is because they are not affected as much by natural elements.
 So you can rely on them in the rain, in the mud, or on long descents.